jqno/equalsverifier/docs/_pages/faq.md

 <a id="howtobuild"></a>

 ### How do I build EqualsVerifier?
 First, check out the code.
 You can open the project in Eclipse or IntelliJ, or you can run Maven from the command-line.
+You can also use [just](https://github.com/casey/just) to run Maven commands tailored to EqualsVerifier - or read the `justfile` in the project's root directory how you can do it directly.

-Note that Java 7 or higher is required to compile the project.
+Note that Java 17 or higher is required to compile the project.

-<a id="genericserrors"></a>

-### I get generics errors while building
-    type parameters of <S>S cannot be determined; no unique maximal instance exists for type variable S with upper bounds T,java.lang.Object

-EqualsVerifier makes heavy use of generics.
-Sun's Java compiler has a known bug regarding generics.
-Since I use Eclipse and OpenJDK, which do not exhibit this bug, it's possible I write code that triggers the bug, and the code might not compile.
-If this happens, please let me know in an issue and I'll fix it.